 To qualify for small entity status, the applicant may be:

 - a “small business concern” with fewer than 500 employees;

-- non-profit organizations regardless of size, including institutions of higher learning (e.g., universities).
+- a non-profit organization regardless of size, including institutions of higher learning (e.g., universities).

-Case-by-case determination: same applicant can be both small entity and large entity
+Case-by-case determination: same applicant can be both small and large

-Entity status is determined on a case-by-case basis with respect to each particular patent application.
-For an applicant that starts off as a small entity, the question is whether this applicant has assigned, granted, conveyed or licensed the invention to a large entity, or is under an obligation to do so [see MPEP 509].
+The small or large status is determined on a case-by-case basis with respect to each particular patent application.
+For an applicant that starts off small, the question is whether this applicant has assigned, granted, conveyed or licensed the invention to a large entity, or is under an obligation to do so [see MPEP 509].

-For example, it is entirely possible for an applicant to be a small entity in a first patent application, and yet be a large entity in a second patent application that is licensed to a large entity.
+For example, it is entirely possible for an applicant to be a small entity in a first patent application, and yet be a large entity in a second patent application that is licensed to a company with more than 500 employees.

 a) a university or other institution of higher education located in any country;